Ernanm280/preparing-ad-inf-azure/README.md

 <h2>Purpose</h2>

-The purpose of this repository is to document and demonstrate the process of preparing an Active Directory infrastructure in Azure.
-It serves as a structured reference for building a similar environment for learning, testing, or real-world deployment scenarios.
+The purpose of this repository is to document and demonstrate the process of preparing an Active Directory infrastructure within Microsoft Azure.
+It provides a structured reference for building a cloud-based environment that simulates a traditional on-premises Active Directory setup.
+This project outlines the key steps for configuring virtual machines, networking, DNS settings, and domain services to establish a functional Active Directory environment.
+It is intended to support learning, testing, and experimentation with identity and infrastructure management in a cloud environment.